Look Who's Dropped In

-Look Who's Dropped In was a four-part Australian television variety series which aired on Sydney station ABN-2.
+Look Who's Dropped In is a four-part Australian television variety series which aired on Sydney station ABN-2.
 The half-hour series presented jazz music, competing in the time-slot against Pick a Box on ATN-7 and U.S. series Racket Squad on TCN-9.
 It aired fortnightly from 14 December 1957 to 25 January 1958, alternating with Tele-Variety.
 ABC variety series of the era typically had shorter seasons than those on commercial television.
 The series featured George Trevare.